0xFEEDC0DE64/PokeMobBotMap/README.md

 # PokeMobBotMap
+A browser map for [PokeMobBot](https://github.com/PocketMobsters/PokeMobBot) using the new websocket API.

 ## Installation
 I recomment using an apache webserver for serving the map because there is an websocket module that can help you to avoid using a second tcp port just for the websocket.